-So, here I am in the workshop with a dial gauge in the spindle and weights on the top of the milling machine.
+So, here I am in the workshop with a dial gauge in the spindle and weights on the top of the milling machine, trying to measure the Milling Machine Stiffness.
 The head was locked in position.
 You don’t need to use more than one weight to get a stiffness value, I used a few weights and recorded the displacement for each case so that I could see if it was linear.

 However, be extremely careful as there is a lot of weight and if they slip and fall they are going to damage you or something.

 This was all about measuring the stiffness of the mill column, head etc – I think the main area of weakness in these machines is the column to bed interface.